ghifarit53/varsity-codes/readme.md

 ### what

-a repository to keep all my coding assignment from the 8th edition of "Problem Solving and Program Design in C" hope you'll find/learn something useful here
+A repository to keep all my coding assignment from the fundamental programming course in the 1st semester.

-### faq
+This repository contains codes from the following source

-q: yoink yes?
+- Fundamental Programming Practicum
-a: well, actually I don't mind, but it's not recommended as you may learn nothing, my best advice is to learn the code and follow the logic. therefore you can build your own understanding of the solutions I wrote. cheers!
+- Problem Solving and Program Design in C (8th edition)

-### ps
+For the book, I can't guarantee the solutions will be correct because the problem itself is not quite descriptive in my opinion (like, some problems have input and output example but some others not).

-- remember not to run any foreign code you found somewhere on the internet unless you know what are you doing
+### i have question

-- also I can't guarantee that all the solutions here are correct
+Feel free to open a new issue and describe your question there, along with the corresponding URL to the source code.
+I will try my best to explain them to you.